LikhitaPulijala/500Portal/README.md

   "tenant_id": "1077",
   "user_id": "1131"
 }
 email - the new customer’s email address. tenant_id - the account id of the customer account in 500 portal user_id - the user id of the customer account in 500 portal

-The 500 portal shall route to the app’s home page as below
+Then the 500portal shall route to the app’s home page as below https://<<appname>>.appup.cloud/<<appname>>/#/home

-https://<<appname>>.appup.cloud/<<appname>>/#/home

-Below url is sample to test the sign up with no email https://500appss.appup.cloud/copy500apps/#/signup/collab2/:value/1
+Below is the sample url to test the sign up with no email https://500appss.appup.cloud/copy500apps/#/signup/collab2/:value/1

 #### Case 2 - Customer enters email address and clicks “Try for Free” :